Lutando/docs-oxd/sources/conf/index.md

 # Configuration

-oxD configuration consists of two files :
+The oxd packages install in `/opt/oxd-server/` Configuration consists of two files:

 * `conf/oxd-conf.json` - general configuration
 * `conf/oxd-default-site-config.json` - fallback configuration for "Register site" command, see details on